angular/angular/aio/content/guide/upgrade.md

 You intend to inject it into the new `PhoneDetailsComponent`.

 Unfortunately, AngularJS dependencies are not automatically available to Angular components.
-You must upgrade this service via a [factory provider](guide/upgrade#making-angularjs-dependencies-injectable-to-angular) to make `$routeParams` an Angular injectable.
+You must upgrade this service using a [factory provider](guide/upgrade#making-angularjs-dependencies-injectable-to-angular) to make `$routeParams` an Angular injectable.
 Do that in a new file called `ajs-upgraded-providers.ts` and import it in `app.module.ts`: